bneils/BloxorzSolver/README.md

 For example, if a player moves onto a switch, the next node has a different position and a different level state (with the activated bridge).

+## In layman terms
+Imagine you are a 200 IQ genius who can look at every possibly branching move simultaneously.
+If you could, it would be trivial to draw a line between them all that solved the level.
+That's what this program does.

 ## Optimizations from this approach
 Since it is being conceptualized as a graph, each node can have 1 incoming edge and multiple outgoing edges.
 Despite there being multiple ways to reach a state, each node will be marked visited as soon as the first state reaches